The Digital Observatory for Protected Areas

 Supporting GEO’s Biodiversity Observation Network (GEO-BON), the Digital Observatory for Protected Areas (DOPA) is conceived as a set of distributed Critical Biodiversity Informatics Infrastructures (databases, web modeling services, broadcasting services, ...) combined with interoperable web services to provide a large variety of endusers including park managers, decision-makers and researchers with means to assess, monitor and possibly forecast the state and pressure of protected areas at the global scale.

 DOPA has three main objectives:

 1) Provide best available material (data, indicators, models) agreed on by contributing institutions which can serve for establishing baselines for research & reporting;

-2) Provide free web based tools (databases, portals, modeling services) designed to generate the best available material but also for research purposes, decision making and capacity building activities for conservation;
+2) Provide free web based tools (databases, portals, modeling services) designed to support decision making and capacity building activities for conservation;

 3) Provide an interoperable and, as much as possible, open source framework to allow institutions to develop their own means to assess, monitor and forecast the state and pressure of protected areas.